 The Avani Betta Trek is relatively an easy one.
 The hillock has steps carved in to make the climb easier.
 Still, it is advised to begin the trek before the blazing afternoon sun comes up.
 It was only early March and yet it was extraordinarily hot.

-En route the summit, we came across various caves, which once belonged to sage Valmiki and Sita respectively along with other residents of the hermitage.
+En route to the summit, we came across various caves, which once belonged to sage Valmiki and Sita respectively along with other residents of the hermitage.
 The descriptions though are in Kannada, so if you don’t understand the language, it’s better to hire a guide who can explain in yours.

-Further up the trail we found a natural pond, which is believed to be the place where the ashram residents used to wash their clothes.
-Today lovely lotus flowers adorn the pond.
+Further up the trail, we found a natural pond, which is believed to be the place where the ashram residents used to wash their clothes.
+Today, lovely lotus flowers adorn the pond.

 Sita Parvati temple atop the hill

 According to ancient scripts, it was initially a Parvati temple.
 Locals say that goddess Parvati appeared to Adi Shankaracharya in his dream and expressed her desire to establish a Sita statue next to hers.
-A deeply devoted Adi Shankaracharya executed her order and since this temple came to be known as Sita Parvati Temple.
+A deeply devoted Adi Shankaracharya executed her wish and since this temple came to be known as Sita Parvati Temple.

 We took some rest after reaching the summit.
 The landscape surrounding the Avani hill is full of small lakes and scattered boulders.